 Dr Maggie Lieu

-PhD Astrophysics 2016
+PhD Astrophysics, 2016

 How has your career developed since graduating from the University of Birmingham?

 Since graduating from the University of Birmingham I've entered a work environment that requires a lot of independence on my part.
-There is no one working in my exact field of research, and very few working in science in general, but that’s also a good thing since I'm able to interact and learn from people of a diverse science background.
+There is no one working in my exact field of research, and very few working in this science in general, but that’s also a good thing since I'm able to interact and learn from people of a diverse science background.

 Why did you originally apply to Birmingham?